mir-group/flare/lammps_plugins/README.md

 cmake ../cmake -DPKG_KOKKOS=ON -DKokkos_ENABLE_CUDA=ON [-DKokkos_ARCH_VOLTA70=on if not auto-detected]
 ```

-If you really, really, really want to use the old Makefile system, you should be able to copy the files from `kokkos/` into `/path/to/lammps/src`, do `make yes-kokkos` and otherwise follow the LAMMPS Kokkos instructions.

 *Note: FLARE relies on [KokkosKernels](https://github.com/kokkos/kokkos-kernels) for a performance-portable matrix-matrix product.
 This will take advantage of MKL/cuBLAS etc. if found.
 By default, CMake will download KokkosKernels from GitHub and compile it together with LAMMPS.
-This can be very slow, so if you need multiple LAMMPS installations, you may wish to install Kokkos and KokkosKernels manually and then use the `-DEXTERNAL_KOKKOS=ON` option (with `-DCMAKE_PREFIX_PATH=/path/to/install` as needed).*
+If you need multiple LAMMPS installations with the same Kokkos configuration, you can install Kokkos and KokkosKernels manually and then use the `-DEXTERNAL_KOKKOS=ON` option (with `-DCMAKE_PREFIX_PATH=/path/to/install` as needed).*

 ## Basic usage
 Input script: